JuliaComputing/Xyce.jl/README.md

 # Xyce.jl

-Xyce.jl is a high-level wrapper over [Xyce](https://xyce.sandia.gov/), a parallel cicruit-simulator from Sandia National Laboratories.
+Xyce.jl is a high-level Julia wrapper for [Xyce](https://xyce.sandia.gov/), a parallel cicruit-simulator from Sandia National Laboratories.

 # Usage